emilyhogan735/CSC-212-Final-Project---Binary-Tree/README.md

-# CSC 212 Final Project - BTree
+# CSC 212 Final Project - B-Tree
 The final project for CSC212.
 We must implement a btree data structure and its standard functions.
 >A B-tree is a balanced tree—not a binary tree.